pawel-wzietek/IODevices/README.md

 The class implements the property `EnableNotify`.
 It has been implemented in a way similar to GPIBDevice_NINET: only the board callback is used and autopolling is disabled, the class maintaining a list of subscribers to the Notify service (see description of GPIBDevice_NINET for more details).

 In the first version the class was using the driver calls provided in the ADLink library import module for C#.
 These are not all compatible with the "standard" calls found in other "gpib-32" dlls, however all standard routines exist there as can be found using a dll browser.
 In the current version only standard calls are used.
-Therefore this class should also be compatible with NI drivers  (so the class could rather be called "GPIBDevice\_gpib-32" but I did not want to change the name).
-(Note however that error messages are less complete here than those returned by GPIBDevice_NINET.)
+Therefore this class is also compatible with NI drivers  (so the class could rather be called "GPIBDevice\_gpib-32" but I did not want to change the name).
+Note however that error messages are less complete here than those returned by GPIBDevice_NINET.
 The code of this class is almost identical to the one of GPIBDevice_gpib488  except for some tiny differences in the driver functions signatures.

 Note for ADLink board users: